 Ruth Straethern Dickie, a life member of GWIS, passed away on December 24, 1993 at the age of 80, a Professor Emeritus at the UW‐Madison at the time.
 Professor Dickie became a member of GWIS in 1947 and served in most offices of the Madison Chapter, including President twice and National President from 1978‐1979.
 Her support and dedication to the graduate education and research efforts of women in science were expressed in her personal and professional life.
 She cared passionately and left a generous endowment to the Madison Chapter, the income to provide scholarships and grants‐in‐aid to women in science.
+Several awards are given in Ruth’s honor each year as a research scholarship or a grant-in-aid.
+The amount of the awards vary from year to year but are generally $500 to $5000.

 Who can apply?